wonsunahn/CS1632_Sanitizer/README.md

 ## Testing and Debugging Memory Errors

+If you connected through the VSCode Remote SSH extension, you have the luxury of being able to edit code within the VSCode IDE.
+Click on the "Explorer" icon on the left hand menu (the first one), and there you will see a button "Open Folder".
+Then you will be prompted to navigate the remote thoth file system.
+Navigate to the folder where you cloned your GitHub Classroom repository and open it.
+You will be prompted again for your password, and you can use your Pitt password again.
+Once you do so, you will see all the files on the remote thoth folder under the Explorer tab.
+You can open source files and edit them from VSCode and all changes will be automatically reflected on the remote thoth file system.
+The below explanations use the "nano" commandline editor.
+You can use that editor (or any other editor if you prefer it over the VSCode IDE), but most people would prefer VSCode.

 ### Turning off ASLR (Address Space Layout Randomization)

 heap.c is a simple program that mallocs some bytes on the heap and prints out